Rel1cx/eslint-react/.github/CONTRIBUTING.md

 ## Development Guide

-**NOTE: ESLint React is undergoing rapid development right now, and the docs match the latest published version of ESLint React.
-They are horribly out of date when compared with the code in the dev branch.**.
+**NOTE: ESLint React is undergoing rapid development right now, and the docs may not reflect the current state of ESLint React.
+We are working hard to improve it.**

 ### Packages Overview